Conor B. Hamill

 Edinburgh, Scotland

 Data scientist/AI researcher working in financial services, based in Edinburgh, Scotland.
-My interests consist of supervised learning techniques, agent-based modelling, model drift estimation, and human-like abiltiies of large language models, alongside enduring curiosity about astrophysics and quantum computing.
-Outside data science, I enjoy travelling with my wife, esponiage and thriller novels, comedy podcasts, and cooking.
+My interests consist of supervised learning techniques, agent-based modelling, model drift estimation, and human-like abilities of large language models, alongside enduring curiosity about astrophysics and quantum computing.
+Outside data science, I enjoy travelling with my wife, espionage and thriller novels, comedy podcasts, and cooking.

 I graduated from my integrated Master’s in Physics from Queen’s University, Belfast in 2017.
 My Master’s project consisted of contributing to the development of a laser system for discriminating between chiral molecules, with experiments taking place at Uppsala University.